awkena/panGenomeBreedr/docs/reference/pg_map_accessions.md

-# Interactive geographic exploration of sorghum accessions (online)
+# Interactive geographic exploration of the samples (online)

-This function generates a high-performance interactive map showing the geographic distribution of sorghum lines.
-It dynamically generates rich, scrollable popups containing all available metadata for each accession.
+Interactive geographic exploration of the samples (online)

 ## Usage